Mobile-IoT-Security-Lab/medchain-avitabile/circuits/README.md

 Files

-- `redaction.circom` – placeholder circuit exposing public inputs for policy hash, Merkle root, original/redacted hashes, and a policyAllowed flag.
-It enforces `policyAllowed == 1` and outputs a checksum.
-No real hash/Merkle computations yet.
+- `redaction.circom` – circuit that:
+  - computes `H(original)` and `H(redacted)` using a MiMC-like permutation over field elements;
+  - matches the policy hash against a MiMC hash of a policy preimage;
+  - optionally enforces a Merkle inclusion proof of `H(original)` when `enforceMerkle=1` using a MiMC-based binary Merkle tree;
+  - keeps `policyAllowed` as a public boolean gate (demo semantics) and outputs a checksum.
 - `scripts/compile.sh` – compiles the circuit to R1CS/WASM/SYM under `build/`.
 - `scripts/setup.sh` – runs Groth16 setup + a contribution and exports a verification key.
 - `scripts/prove.sh` – generates a witness, proof, and verifies it.
 Accepts an optional input JSON path; defaults to `input/example.json`.